ArtFXDev/silex-doc/docs/user/basic-concepts/actions/publish.md

 ---
 id: publish
 title: Publish
-sidebar_position: 10
+sidebar_position: 30
 ---
 **Publish** is the action of sending a version of your files to a shared space.
+Basicaly, it's **exporting files for the next step in the pipeline.**
-To share your files with colleagues, you need to publish them.
 In fact, it's not your work files that will be shared, but a copy or export of them that will be saved on the network.
 To use the renderfarm, all you files submitted must have been published.

 ## In Houdini